RayWu79/minard_clone/README.md

+# Napoleon's Russian Campaign 1812 (French invasion of Russia)

-# Introduction
+## Introduction

-This project, *Napoleon's Russian Campaign*, is a recreation of the renowned data visualization *Charles Minard's Napoleon's Disastrous Russian Campaign of 1812*.
+This project, *Napoleon's Russian Campaign 1812*, is a recreation of the renowned data visualization *Charles Minard's Napoleon's Disastrous Russian Campaign of 1812*.
 We built a database using `pandas` and `sqlite3` and conducted a proof of concept using `matplotlib` and `basemap` to produce the final visualization.

-# How to Reproduce
+## How to Reproduce

 - Install Miniconda.
 - Create the environment based on `environment.yml`: